aarmono/crypto_transceiver_instructions/README.md

 Next you will need to adjust the audio settings for the Headset and Radio devices.
 To do this:

-1. Highlight Configure Headset Volume and press Enter.
+1. Highlight "Adjust Headset Volume" and press Enter.
 A configuration screen will appear.

    ![Configure Headset](images/configure_headset.png)